UWFosterIT/node-uwsws/README.md

 ### Examples

-Import the module, set it's configuration and make requests.
-You can optionally enforce all http requests to use a local filesytem cache with ``useCache: true`` as shown below.
-This can assist wtih speedy development when consuming this module.
+Import the module and set it's configuration.
+You must set a ``cacheMode`` to tell the module to save http reqeusts or not to the filesystem (usefull for development).
+In production, set that mode to ``wild`` to force all requests to go over the internet.

 ```JavaScript
 const uwsws = import('uwsws');